tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 across populations.

 Population structure and population assignment is often accomplished using principal components analysis (PCA).
 In the final exercise we learn what PCA is and how it can be used to separate population data by recent ancestry.
-Both of these exercises use the 1000 Genomes dataset which contains individuals from 26 different source populations from five super-populations, Europe, East Asia, South Asian, Africa and America.

 ---